Questions or suggestions about safety policy? Contact us.

 Another consideration that has been discussed is the idea of a staged evacuation.
 This means that in the event of a fire, the area may be evacuated based on neighborhood or section.
 There is no way to predict exactly what the circumstances of a fire will be, so these decisions will be made at the time of an event.
 The key will be to stay tuned to social media for updates on evacuation staging – and of course, if you are threatened directly by fire – please evacuate your family immediately.

 In the unlikely event that fire blocks a major evacuation route, such as Quinlan Park Rd south of University Club Drive., the fire plan includes safe “harbor in place” evacuation points within the community.
-This includes assessments for residents living at Longhorn Village retirement community.
+This includes residents living at Longhorn Village retirement community.

 Other conceptual options that have been explored.